openstack-archive/fuel-plugin-ovs/README.md

 Overview
 --------

-Fuel plugin fuel-plugin-ovs is developed to deploy OVS with NSH + DPDK
+Fuel plugin fuel-plugin-ovs is developed to deploy OVS with NSH or OVS with DPDK

 Requirements
 ------------